 What is there in Lisbon for kids to do!

-Most of all the girls love it there too, they are comfortable in Lisbon and say it feels like home when we are there.
-So with the amount of love we have for this beautiful city, we have put together our list things to do in Lisbon with kids so when you visit you won’t miss out!
+So with the amount of love we have for this beautiful city after our 2 visits, we have put together our list things to do in Lisbon with kids so when you visit you won’t miss out!
 Many of these activities will keep teenagers in Lisbon entertained as well as small kids on a Lisbon vacation.
 Let the Lisbon travel guide begin.